Cabinet Wood Types

 Choosing cabinetry wood is a personal decision.
 It is influenced by the style you are looking to achieve in your space and the budget you have selected for your project.
 Understanding the cabinet wood types will assist you with making an informed decision.

-To help with the selection process, you may want to view different cabinet wood types in person at our Design Studio.
+To help with the selection process, you may want to view different cabinet wood types in person at our Virginia Beach Showroom.
 This will allow you to see the door samples and review the natural characteristics of each cabinet wood type.
 You will want to look at the cabinet door type, the color and the natural grain features in each wood species.

 The grain refers to the texture, patterns and alignment that is distinct in each cabinet wood type.
 From the grains that are straight, to fine or wavy grains, you will be able to find what wood species will fit best with your style and project.